gwizdek/SystemReShock-UEVR-Plugin/README.md

 # SystemReShock UEVR Plugin

+**Update**: The UEVR profile is now also available through Unreal Easy Injector https://uevrdeluxe.org

 Welcome back to Citadel Station hackers...

 This UEVR plugin is inspired by wonderful work of Ashok and the team (CJ117, TimBurton and Markmon), who created the original UEVR plugin ([**Link**](https://github.com/Ashok0/SystemShock-UEVR)) and it borrows some of the fixes and ideas, so many thanks to the guys.